Last Updated on March 15, 2023

 The amount of food your German Shepherd consumes will depend on their gender, size, and activity level.

-For instance, German Shepherds may consume about 3.5 to 5 cups of high-quality dog food each day.
+For instance, a GSD may consume about 3.5 to 5 cups of high-quality dog food each day.
 However, talk to your veterinarian about what the right amount for your dog should be.

 A pound of dog food typically costs between $2 to $3, so you can calculate the amount of dog food your pooch will consume within a month or a year.

 Don’t forget about treats, either.
-Doggy snacks typically cost $5 to $10, depending on the brand, and should last about a month.
+Typically, Doggy snacks can be from $5 to $10, depending on the brand, and should last about a month.

 |Puppy||$180 – $355||$260|